costajob/akamai_ccu/README.md

 ```

 #### Deleting
-You can also delete contents by URL or CP code (just be aware of what you're doing):
+You can delete contents by URL or CP code as well, just be aware of what you're doing:
 ```ruby
 # deleting resources on staging by CP code
 AkamaiCCU::Wrapper.delete_by_cpcode([12345, 98765])